parthivrmenon/aws_saa/08b_asg.md

 - If the average CPU usage of your Auto Scaling group exceeds 70%, add 2 EC2 instances to the group.
 - If the average CPU usage of your Auto Scaling group exceeds 80%, add 4 EC2 instances to the group.

+##### Instance Warm-Up:
+Both `Step-Scaling` and `Target tracking` scaling use the instance warm-up period to prevent premature scale-in actions.
+ASG ignores new instances and their metric contributions until the warm-up period is expired.
+This helps prevent premature Scale-In.
+Defaults to 300 seconds.

 #### Simple scaling
-Increase and decrease the current capacity of the group based on a `single` scaling adjustment, with a `cooldown period` between each scaling activity.
+Increase and decrease the current capacity of the group based on a `single` scaling adjustment, with a `cooldown period` (default is 300 seconds) between each scaling activity.

 **Example:**
 - If the average CPU usage of your Auto Scaling group exceeds 70%, add 2 EC2 instances to the group.

+##### Cooldown Period
+- The cooldown period is the amount of time, in seconds, after a scaling activity completes before another scaling activity can start.
+- The default cooldown period is 300 seconds.
+- Cooldown period prevents premature scaling activities

 ### Scale proactively
 Predictive scaling works by analyzing historical load data to detect daily or weekly patterns in traffic flows